mauriciofmar3/mauriciofmar3.github.com/_posts/2014-03-05-better-pathfinding.md

 > Altogether it seemed like you could easily MITM connections made to the server, but I don't think I ever tried.
 It was a perfect example--to me at least--of why you should not spend a trivial amount of time reading about crypto on Wikipedia and then writing crypto code.

 I absolutely agree.
 Learning about cryptography in college didn't so much teach me how to do crypto as it taught me to be afraid of it.
-There are a thousand ways to screw it up, and it only takes one mistake for your cryptosystem to fall apart.
+There are a thousand ways to screw up, and it only takes one mistake for your cryptosystem to fall apart.
 The recent [Apple](https://www.imperialviolet.org/2014/02/22/applebug.html) and [GnuTLS](http://arstechnica.com/security/2014/03/critical-crypto-bug-leaves-linux-hundreds-of-apps-open-to-eavesdropping/) vulns show that even the serious players get this wrong.

 So best practices were apparently not followed at Mt.
 Gox.
 In fact, later [it was alleged](http://www.wired.com/wiredenterprise/2014/03/bitcoin-exchange/) that developers at Mt.
 Gox would push changes directly to production, and didn't even use version control for the site's source code.